 Transcripts (and letters of recommendation not submitted through the online application) should be mailed to:

 Application credentials (including official electronic transcripts) also can be emailed to the Office of Graduate Admission at

-Priority deadlines are set below for students interested in admission scholarships.
+Applicants will be considered for an admission scholarship at the time of review.
 Admission scholarships are based on merit.
-A minimum 3.7 GPA is required to be considered for an admission scholarship:
+A minimum 3.7 GPA is required to be considered for an admission scholarship.

-Fall Quarter We review applications for Fall quarter on an continuous basis.
-To be considered for admission scholarships in the Fall quarter, applicants should submit an application by June 1.
+Fall Quarter We review applications for Fall quarter on a continuous basis.
+To be considered for fall admission, applicants should submit an application by August 15.

-Winter Quarter We review applications for Winter quarter on an continuous basis.
-To be considered for admission scholarships in the Winter quarter, applicants should submit an application by November 2.
+Winter Quarter We review applications for Winter quarter on a continuous basis.
+To be considered for winter admission, applicants should submit an application by December 1.

-Spring Quarter We review applications for Spring quarter on an continuous basis.
-To be considered for admission scholarships in the Spring quarter, applicants should submit an application by February 15.
+Spring Quarter We review applications for Spring quarter on a continuous basis.
+To be considered for spring admission, applicants should submit an application by March 1.

 Learn more about the Public Relations and Advertising graduate program and meet with program faculty at an

 Learn more about

 If you have questions, please contact the Office of Graduate Admission at